 Potential Ornamental Crops for Fibre Production

 Musa sp.
 (Ornamental Banana) Ornamental bananas, known for their vibrant foliage and inflorescences belonging to the Musaceae family, are a potential source of high-quality fibres.
-The pseudostem of these plants contains long and strong fibres used in rope, mats, and composite materials (Singh and Patel, 2021).
+The pseudo-stem of these plants contains long and strong fibres used in rope, mats, and composite materials (Singh and Patel, 2021).
 The fibre has high tensile strength, biodegradability, and durability.
 They are used in textiles, paper, handicrafts, and reinforced composites.
 However, extraction of these fibres is labour-intensive and low awareness of commercial viability.

 Canna indica (Indian Shot) Canna indica, often grown for its striking flowers belongs to the plant family Cannaceae.
 It also produces fibre from its leaves and stalks.
 The fibre extracted from this plant is coarse in texture and has moderate strength.
 In few Southeast Asian countries, they are used to prepare cordage, matting, and eco-friendly packaging.
 Due to limited research on fibre optimization and processing techniques, they are normally neglected.